 Working at home can be highly distracting.
 Whether it’s your mom asking you to get vegetables from the market or your mind telling you to clean the room during office hours.
 All of these lead to a lower productivity rate.

 If one faces the above-mentioned problems and has made up their mind to work remotely, there are several ways in which these challenges can be overcome.
 Following are some of these.

 1. Implementation of remote work guidelines and policies:

 Employers must create specific remote work guidelines and policies to set expectations.
 These can include performance expectations, communication protocols, and work hours.

 2. Requirement of certain resources and equipment:

 Employers can consider providing their employees with the required resources and equipment for effective work.
 This can include headsets, monitors, and laptops.
-Additionally, employers can also provide access to required documents, files, and software through VPNs or cloud-based solutions.
+Additionally, employers can also provide access to required documents, files, and software through VPNs (click here to find the best options) or cloud-based solutions.

 3. Creation of clear work boundaries: